genishk/tetris-game/README.md

 No installation required!
 Simply clone the repository and open `index.html` in your browser:

+## Live Demo

+You can play the game directly at: [Tetris Game](https://genishk.github.io/tetris-game)

 ## License

 This project is open source and available under the [MIT License](LICENSE).